SUNSET OF FURMANKIND

 Kristen’s eyes narrowed.
 “Is it Brian?” she asked.

 Jenni shook her head.
-“No one else is in there now,” she replied, “but earlier while I was in the shower, Dante slid the shower curtain aside and took my picture!
+“No one is in there now,” she replied, “but earlier when I was in the shower, Dante slid the shower curtain aside and took my picture!
 He was gone by the time I finished and got dressed.”

 “I didn’t scream,” Jenni replied with a chuckle.
 “He did surprise me, but I don’t mind that he saw me.”